Wednesday, September 17, 2025

 I expected good and received that good along with the unexpected too.
 I might've worried about how I'd be accepted by the group - possibly marginalized, or reexperiencing prior feelings of rejection.
 The 44-mile bike ride had it's associated risks yet we accepted them.
 What if the people I went with didn't want to do or go according to my will?
 No, I was fully engaged in the "now," within community, and my self-focused will was virtually locked up - chained and left with the bikes next to that big tree.

-Why not let down your guard and risk being kinder and engage in life already?
-We might accept the risk of being amongst people with whom we might interact, learn, grow and experience the giving and receiving of love - together.
-As for me and my house, the only church in town is the place where the good stuff of life's available 52 weeks per year.
+Why not risk letting down your guard and living a kinder and more engaging life?
+Be among people, interact, learn, grow and experience the giving and receiving of love - together.
+As for me and my house, the only church in town is the place where the good stuff of life's available - 52 weeks per year.

 Just for today...